Sandra Danilovic

 Scholarly practice:

-I have 20 years of experience working as an independent documentary filmmaker and multimedia artist.
-My documentary machinima on female self-image, avatar identity, and mental health/disability--Second Bodies--won Best Documentary at the New Media Film Festival in San Francisco and the Gordon F. Keeble Award at Ryerson University.
+, "Second Bodies," on female self-image, avatar identity, and mental health/disability, won Best Documentary at the New Media Film Festival in San Francisco and the Gordon F. Keeble Award at Toronto Metropolitan University.
 My previous documentaries explored immigrant narratives set within historical and contemporary contexts; Portrait of a Street: The Soul and Spirit of College (funded by the National Film Board of Canada and Toronto Arts Council) and Just Arrived (commissioned by Rogers Media) were respectively broadcast on PBS and Rogers OMNI Television.